dwo/musicbrainz-ruby/README.markdown

 O hai, I [HTTParty][1]'d with ur [web service][2].
 No offence, RBrainz gem.

-This gem currently only supports the lookups.
+This gem currently only supports the lookup, browse and search GET requests.
 Data submission coming soon.

 Returns [Mashes][3] of the metadata tag from MusicBrainz's XML responses.